 Green Lake Trail is a 9.5 mile moderately trafficked out and back trail located near Buckley, Washington that features a lake and is rated as moderate.
-The trail is primarily used for hiking and walking and is accessible from May until October.
+The trail is primarily used for hiking and walking and is best used from May until October.

 From Tacoma, east on Higway 410 to Buckley.
 Left on Highway 165 for 10.8 miles.
 Left at fork for 11.4 miles to trailhead on right.